USB Data Recovery Software: Recover Deleted Files from Flash Drive

 1. Plug the USB drive into your computer.

-5. Exit Command Prompt and open your USB drive in File Explorer.
+4. Exit Command Prompt and check your USB drive in File Explorer for any recovered or newly visible files.

 Restore Deleted Files from a USB Drive Using CMD